braze-inc/braze-docs/_docs/_hidden/wip_partnerships/Pypestream/Partnership Documentation.md

 ## Use Cases

 When it comes to the Braze-Pypestream partnership, the possibilities are nearly endless!
 That said, we’ve highlighted a few common applications below to summarize the most common ways that brands have leveraged the combined capabilities:
-* Intelligent Retargeting: Retarget users with Braze Canvas after their conversational engagement with your brand by leveraging all the rich data points collected via Pypestream.
+* **Intelligent Retargeting**: Retarget users with Braze Canvas after their conversational engagement with your brand by leveraging all the rich data points collected via Pypestream.
-* Dynamic Targeting:
+* **Dynamic Targeting**: *TBD*

 [1]: {{site.baseurl}}/developer_guide/rest_api/basics/#endpoints)